About Peace Silk

 I say: Peace silk is from cocoons from which the moth has freely emerged, to mate, lay eggs and die happy.

-In 1985 I publicly coined the term “Peace silk” in an article in Fiberarts Magazine.
+In 1985 I publicly coined the term “PEACE SILK” in an article in Fiberarts Magazine.
 The concept has existed since silk was first domesticated.
 Originally silk was all wild.
-Some people began to collect and spin the cocoons that are left on branches or under leaves after these wild silk moths emerge.
+Some people began to collect and spin the cocoons that are left on branches or under leaves after these wild

-Ahimsa means non-violent, and was popularized as a term by Ghandi, as an ethic for the political movement that eventually led to India's independence.
+Ahimsa means non-violent, and was popularized as a term by Ghandi, as an ethic for the political movement that eventually led to India’s independence.
 Ahimsa silk is equivalent to the term Peace silk.
 However, increasingly I find that both terms have been misused, mis-applied by others to ordinary silk.
-Please be aware that I only sell as Peace or Ahimsa silk that which I know to have truly been produced by peaceful methods, and the silk is a cast off of caterpillars who have successfully completed their transformation into moths.
+Please be aware that I only sell as Peace or Ahimsa silk that which I know to have truly been produced by peaceful methods, and the silk is a cast off of caterpillars who have successfully completed their transformation into the winged, sexual creatures we call moths.

 Hatchlings to full grown caterpillars: 4 to 6 weeks depending on temperature and species.